mkysoft/berlin-burgeramt-appointments/README.md

 # Bürgeramt appointment finder

-This server looks for Bürgeramt appointment every few seconds, and broadcasts the results via websockets.
-This is the code behind All About Berlin's [Bürgeramt appointment finder](https://allaboutberlin.com/tools/appointment-finder)
+This server looks for Bürgeramt appointment every few seconds, and serve the results via http.
+This project based on https://github.com/nicbou/burgeramt-appointments-websockets

 ## Setup